-Any employee who enters into active service in the armed forces of the United States, upon termination of such service, shall be offered re-employment in his/her previous position or a position of like seniority, status and pay, unless the circumstances have so changed as to make it impossible or totally unreasonable to do so.
-In which event s/he will be offered such employment in line with his/her seniority that may be available and which s/he is capable of performing.
-She/he will be paid at the current rate of pay for such work.
+Any employee who enters into active service in the armed forces of the United States, upon termination of such service, shall be offered re-employment in the employee's previous position or a position of like seniority, status and pay, unless the circumstances have so changed as to make it impossible or totally unreasonable to do so.
+In which event the employee will be offered such employment in line with the employee's seniority that may be available and which the employee is capable of performing.
+The employee will be paid at the current rate of pay for such work.
 On voluntary enlistments, this section will apply for the first six (6) years of the employee's enlistment.
-She/he must report to work within ninety (90) days of the date of discharge.
+The employee must report to work within ninety (90) days of the date of discharge.

-A probationary employee who enters the Armed Forces and meets the foregoing requirements, must complete his/her probationary period, and upon satisfactorily completing it, will have seniority equal to the time s/he spent in the Armed Forces, plus seventy-five (75) days or the length of the probationary period whichever is shorter.
+A probationary employee who enters the Armed Forces and meets the foregoing requirements, must complete their probationary period, and upon satisfactorily completing it, will have seniority equal to the time the employee spent in the Armed Forces, plus seventy-five (75) days or the length of the probationary period whichever is shorter.

-A returning veteran who complies with the re-employment requirements will receive accrued vacation days from the first day of the fiscal year in which s/he returns.
+A returning veteran who complies with the re-employment requirements will receive accrued vacation days from the first day of the fiscal year in which the employee return.